-We are substantially dependent on the commercial success of ZYNRELEF®, CINVANTI® and SUSTOL® and our U.S. Product Candidates, HTX-019 and HTX-034, and if these products and product candidates do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.
+We are substantially dependent on the commercial success of ZYNRELEF®, APONVIETM, CINVANTI® and SUSTOL® and our U.S. product candidates, and if these Products and product candidates do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.

-The success of our business is substantially dependent on our ability to commercialize our Products and our Product Candidates in the U.S. Although members of our management team have prior experience launching new drugs, ZYNRELEF, CINVANTI and SUSTOL are the first three products that we have launched and, if our Product Candidates are approved in the U.S., they would be the fourth and fifth products that we launch in the U.S., respectively.
-ZYNRELEF, approved for commercial sale in the U.S., Canada, EU, the other countries in the EEA, and the United Kingdom, would be our first Product to be made commercially available in Canada or Europe.
+The success of our business is substantially dependent on our ability to commercialize our Products and our product candidates.
+Although members of our management team have prior experience launching new drugs, ZYNRELEF, APONVIE, CINVANTI and SUSTOL are the first four products that we have launched and, if HTX-034 is approved in the U.S., it would be the fifth product that we launch in the U.S. ZYNRELEF, approved for commercial sale in the U.S., Canada, EU, the other countries in the EEA, and the United Kingdom, would be our first Product to be made commercially available in Canada or Europe.

-Further, even if our sales organization performs as expected, the revenue that we may receive from the sales of our Products and our Product Candidates, if approved, may be less than anticipated due to factors that are outside of our control.
+Further, even if our sales organization performs as expected, the revenue that we may receive from the sales of our Products and our product candidates, if approved, may be less than anticipated due to factors that are outside of our control.
 These factors that may affect revenue include: